Namrah-99/DSA-in-JS/approaches-and-algorithms/readme.md

 - **Greedy Approach:** Use when the problem satisfies the greedy-choice property and optimal substructure can be proven by making locally optimal choices.
 It’s often used for optimization problems where a locally optimal choice leads to a globally optimal solution.

 - **Two Pointer Approach:** Use when dealing with sorted arrays or intervals where you need to find pairs, triplets, or subarrays that satisfy specific conditions efficiently.
 It’s suitable for problems where you can use two pointers (or indices) to navigate through the array.

+- **Sliding Window Approach:** Use when you need to analyze or process a subset of elements in a contiguous block.
+It’s suitable for problems involving subarrays or substrings where the window size can be fixed or variable.

 In practice, the choice often depends on the specific problem constraints, input size, and the properties of the problem itself (like whether it exhibits overlapping subproblems, optimal substructure, or requires searching through sorted data).